micro-os-plus/micro-test-plus-xpack/README.md

 - `src`

-The source file is: `micro-test-plus.cpp`.
+The source file to add to your project is: `micro-test-plus.cpp`.

 ### Include folders

 - `include`

-The file to be included is:
+The header file to include in your project is:

 ```c++
 #include <micro-os-plus/micro-test-plus.h>